With over 1,000 people added to the population each day, Texas is one of the fastest-growing U.S. states.1

 - Plumbing inspector

 You need to meet the requirements of the Texas State Board of Plumbing Examiners, including a minimum number of hours of experience, educational courses, and a passing score on the required examination.
-After passing the exam, you’ll be able to apply online for your license.
+After passing the exam, you can apply online for your license.

 There are two types of HVAC contractor licenses in Texas: Class A and Class B.